William J. Abbott: Great American Media

 In June 2021, Abbott became a partner with Hicks Equity Partners on GAC Media, a newly formed media company that acquired the cable channels Great American Country and Ride TV.
 GAC was relaunched as GAC Family in September 2021, repositioning it as a family-oriented network with a similar format to Hallmark Channel.
 The network acquired the When Calls the Heart spin-off When Hope Calls, and began hiring talent associated with Hallmark Channel productions to appear in its own competing slate of made-for-TV movies (with the channel establishing "Great American Christmas" as a direct competitor to Hallmark's Countdown to Christmas lineup).

-Family
+In 2023, Abbott became CEO of Pure Flix after its merger with Great American Media.
+The merger brought together the companies' streaming and cable operations focused on faith- and family-based entertainment.

+Awards and honors

+Abbott was featured in the Cablefax 100 list of top power players every year from 2009 through 2016.
+He also received the Diversity Partner Award from the T. Howard Foundation in 2016.

+Personal life

-He had been married more than once and has four children; his eldest daughter is from his first marriage.
+He has been married more than once and has four children; his eldest daughter is from his first marriage.